3) Jesus and the Sabbath

 Jesus’s example teaches us:

-- Jesus kept the Sabbath: It was His regular custom
+- Jesus kept the Sabbath: It was His regular and constant custom.

-- Jesus is the Lord of the Sabbath: He created it and has authority over it
+- Jesus is the Lord of the Sabbath: As Creator, He has full authority over the day.

-- Jesus restored the Sabbath: He removed human additions, not the commandment
+- Jesus restored the Sabbath: He removed only human burdens, keeping the original commandment.

-- His followers continued keeping it: Even after the crucifixion
+- His followers continued faithful: They kept the day even after the crucifixion.

 If we follow Jesus, why would we ignore His example and teaching about the Sabbath?